 Among the works are Martin Kippenberger’s Spiderman Studio (1996), Capri by Night (1982), Street Lamp for Drunks (1988), Now I Am Going Into the Big Birch Wood, My Pills Will Soon Start Doing Me Good (1990), Martin, Into the Corner, You Should Be Ashamed of Yourself (Martin, ab in die Ecke und schäm dich) (1992), the Entry to Lord Jim Loge (1989), the crucified frog Feet First (1990) that sparked anger among catholics in Italy, and Kippenberger’s last and largest sculptural installation The Happy End of Franz Kafka’s “Amerika” (1994).

 Martin Kippenberger: The Problem Perspective is organized by The Museum of Contemporary Art, Los Angeles (MOCA).
 The exhibition is curated by Ann Goldstein, MOCA Senior Curator, and organized at MoMA by Ann Temkin, The Marie-JosÃ©e and Henry Kravis Chief Curator of Painting and Sculpture.

 The exhibition is accompanied by a fully illustrated catalogueâpublished by MOCA and co-published by the MIT Press, which will constitute a comprehensive and scholarly examination of the artist’s career.

-Watch also: Martin Kippenberger: The Problem Perspective / Museum of Modern Art MoMA, New York.
+Martin Kippenberger: The Problem Perspective at the Museum of Modern Art MoMA runs through May 11, 2009.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.